 Service of Process in the US

-We serve legal process in San Francisco, the Bay Area, California and throughout the US.
+We serve legal process in the San Francisco Bay Area.
 At the time of service, we attempt to take a photo of the person served, (and are usually successful) with the documents in hand.
 We also report any relevant information gathered at the scene.
 If the location turns out to be incorrect, we do not just try again later, as many process servers do.
 We gather information – talk to neighbors, landlords, employers, whatever sources are available at that location, in order to ascertain Subject’s location.
 We go the extra mile.
 Most importantly, we get the papers into the hand of the Subject, while doing our best to maintain their good will.